David Kirby (journalist): British Medical Journal review

 In May 2005, Evidence of Harm was reviewed negatively in the British Medical Journal.
 The reviewer described Kirby's book as "woefully one-sided", and wrote: "In his determination to provide an account that is sympathetic to the parents, Kirby enters into the grip of the same delusion and ends up in the same angry and paranoid universe into which campaigners have descended, alleging phone taps and other forms of surveillance as they struggle against sinister conspiracies between health authorities and drug companies.

 Animal Factory

 In 2010, Kirby authored Animal Factory: The Looming Threat of Industrial Pig, Dairy, and Poultry Farms to Humans and the Environment.
-The book exposes the business interests, environmental effects and terrible conditions of factory farms.
+The book exposes the business interests, environmental effects, and terrible conditions of factory farms.

-It was positively reviewed by the National Public Radio who concluded that "the growth of factory farming in America obviously brings up issues of animal welfare, labor and nutrition, but Kirby's focus in Animal Factory is purely how the farms are changing, perhaps irrevocably, the environments and the long-term health of the people who live near them.
+It was positively reviewed by National Public Radio which concluded that "the growth of factory farming in America obviously brings up issues of animal welfare, labor and nutrition, but Kirby's focus in Animal Factory is purely how the farms are changing, perhaps irrevocably, the environments and the long-term health of the people who live near them.
 There's no political pleading or ideological agitprop in this book; it's remarkably fair-minded, both sober and sobering."